-Disclaimer: Opinion pieces are representative of the opinion of the individual, rather than Fifty Percent as an organisation.
+Disclaimer: Opinion pieces are representative of the opinion of the individual.

 My mother is vegan.
 Or so she likes to say—Mainland China is not the best place to be a vegan.
 But she tries her best, tirelessly connecting with suppliers of vegan foodstuffs, searching far and wide for recipes, and rendering said recipes for experimentation.
 For a picky eater such as myself, it was admittedly a difficult period to bear before I discovered the wonders of eating out.

 She cites the documentary Earthlings (2005) as her segway into veganism.
 Seeing the way animals are cruelly treated for human consumption, she wished to seek an alternative lifestyle.
 She also stated being more sustainable and environmentally friendly as reasons to continue with veganism.

 It’s true: Animals are often unethically farmed—and treated—for human diets.
 Livestock production uses up a lot of resources: 75% of all agricultural land is used to raise animals, and livestock production is responsible for 70% of global freshwater consumption.
 In addition, a vegetable-based diet can reduce up to 73% of an individual’s carbon footprint from food consumption.